a-flyleaf/a-flyleaf.github.io/about.md

 Hi there~ You've reached a corner of the internet occupied by some nerd, who really likes (in no particular order) digital art, storytelling, HTML/CSS coding, and gratuitous run-ons.
 The nerd lives under a rock, but can occasionally be spotted around the local library or graphic design school.

-[I do things](/projects); sometimes for me, sometimes for other people.
+I do things; sometimes for me, sometimes for other people.
 One of those things is this website!
-It was originally going to be a Formal Portfolio™, but then I said *nah* and now it's whatever the heck I want.
+It's home to my [big projects](/projects) and [random little experiments](/shriblets).
 Feel free to poke around~